-Our book Public Policy in Action: Perspectives on the Policy Process will be published soon (Edward Elgar Publishers).
+Our book Public Policy in Action: Perspectives on the Policy Process is out now (Edward Elgar Publishers).
 The book is co-authored by Victor Bekkers, Menno Fenger and me.
 It explores the policy process from a multitude of perspectives, including rationalism, culturalism, institutionalism and from a political point of view.
 This allows students to discover key concepts from the policy science literature and gain a deeper understanding of how public policy is discussed academically and shaped empirically.

 This comprehensive textbook Public Policy in Action gives a detailed breakdown of all stages of the policy process by discussing the emergence of policy problems affecting the agenda, the formulation of policy alternatives, the decision-making process, the implementation of policies and the progression to evaluation, learning and policy change.
 The authors also outline the sets of factors which influence the steps of the policy process internally and externally.
 The book is supported by a wide variety of case studies from a number of national and international contexts of relevance to an international audience.

 • Up-to-date review of the literature on the policy process